Virginia Tech® home

 Extended Time

 Extended time is intended to address limitations directly connected to information processing and/or physically recording responses.
-It will be provided to students and instructors as a multiplier of the orignial test time (1.25x, 1.5x, 2x, etc).
-Students should plan to let their instructor know at the beginning of the term or before each exam if they plan to use their extended time.
+It is provided to students and instructors as a multiplier of the orignal test time (1.25x, 1.5x, 2x, etc).
+Students should provide a copy of their Course Accessibility Letter to their instructors, which will detail their individually approved testing accommodations.

 Reduced Distraction Testing Environment

 Reduced distraction accommodations are typically intended to support cognitive disabilities.
 The expectation is that the room should have limited visual and auditory stimulus (such as a conference room, small classroom, instructor office, etc.).
 It can also take one of two forms -- small group testing or private room testing.
 Small group testing is the most common.
-The general expectation is for the small group to be 15 or few students in a room.
-Private room testing is uncommon but is sometimes connected to the tools (such as, speech recognition) a student needs to complete their test.
+The general expectation is for the small group to be 15 or fewer students in a room.
+Private room testing is uncommon and often connected to the tools (such as speech recognition) a student needs to complete their test.

 Breaks